sqlxpert/lights-off-aws/README.md

 - Never authorize a role that can create backups (or, in this case, set tags to schedule backups) delete backups as well.

-- Prevent people from modifying components of Lights Off, most of which can be identified by `LightsOff` in ARNs and in the automatic `aws:cloudformation:stack-name` tag.
-Limiting people's permissions so that the deployment role is _necessary_ for stack modifications is ideal.
-Short of that, you could copy the deployment role's in-line policy, delete the statements with `"Resource": "*"`, change the `"Effect"` of the remaining, resource-specific statements to `"Deny"`, and include the inverted policy in a permission boundary.
+- Prevent people from modifying components, most of which can be identified by `LightsOff` in ARNs and in the automatic `aws:cloudformation:stack-name` tag.
+Limiting permissions so that the deployment role is _necessary_ for stack modifications is ideal.
+Short of that, you could copy the deployment role policies, delete statements with `"Resource": "*"` , change `"Effect"` to `"Deny"` in the remaining statements, and make this inverted version into a permission boundary.

-- Add policies to prevent people from directly invoking Lights Off AWS Lambda functions and from passing the associated roles to any other functions.
+- Add policies to prevent people from directly invoking the AWS Lambda functions and from passing their roles to other functions.

 - Log infrastructure changes using AWS CloudTrail, and set up alerts.